dsmbgu8/srcfinder/cnn/README.md

 It is not guaranteed to work better than the CNN pipeline; in fact, preliminary work suggests the original CNN should be trained on a smaller tile size (e.g. 64x64) to prevent artifacts from appearing.
-This smaller tile size may also impact compute performance.
+This model is provided.

-**Therefore, this pipeline is only provided as a demonstration of this method's hardware and compute requirements, which are different from that of the CNN.**
+**This pipeline is only provided as a demonstration of this method's hardware and compute requirements, which are different from that of the CNN.**

 **NOTE: This method involves loading the entire flightline into the VRAM of the GPU.
-For long flightlines, this may not be possible, event at batch size of 1.
+For long flightlines, this may not be possible, even at batch size of 1.
 Either crop the flightline to be smaller or use a GPU with more VRAM.**

 ### Dependencies